falvarezb/smallapps/openmp/readme.md

 LDFLAGS="-L/usr/local/opt/libomp/lib"
 ```

-# Examples
+# Parallel programming models with OpenMP

-Program to estimate the value of π by doing the numerical integration of:
+In order to illustrate the different techniques to do parallel programming with OpenMP, we will write a program to approximate the value of π by doing the numerical integration of:

 $$\int_{0}^{1}\frac{4.0}{1+x^2}dx$$